global

 What are the levels?

 AYC sets standards for the scope of practice and experience required for each level.
-Each school also sets the particular skills and knowledge tested at each level.
+Yoga schools set standards for specific skills and knowledge to be tested at each level.

 Practitioner Training